pinktrink/yasc/README.md

 ## Warning

 If you want to perform multiple actions on a file, such as compiling then minifying, it's best to use `then` directives.
-The system is asynchronous, and can act on muptiple files at once using workers. `then` directives are synchronous, so anything inside of a `then` block will happen only after the encapsulating block has finished.
+The system is asynchronous, and can act on multiple files at once using workers. `then` directives are synchronous, so anything inside of a `then` block will happen only after the encapsulating block has finished.

 ## How it Works